Recently Viewed Topics

 Log Correlation Engine 3.4.1 Release Notes

 The following notes describe the changes that are included in Log Correlation Engine (LCE) version 3.4.1, including significant enhancements that have been made, as well as notes for upgrading.
-A PDF file of these release notes is also available here.

 - As with any application, it is always advisable to perform a backup of your LCE installation and archived logs before upgrading.